 Harriet Lee has made gingerbread according to the family recipe for years, but her daughter Perdita has never quite believed that they hailed from the tiny, undocumented land of Druhástrana.
 Determined to reunite her mother with her childhood friend, Gretel, Perdita unknowingly sets off a chain of events that will force these exiled Druhástranians to confront their past and share long-hidden family stories.
 A funny, rollicking read that weaves an enchanting spell, give this book a go if you’re willing to suspend disbelief and indulge in some playful literary storytelling.

-Memories of the Future by Siri Hustvedt
+Kate Memories of the Future by Siri Hustvedt

 One of the best feelings as a bookseller is when you arrive at work to find one of your favourite authors has released a new book!
 This is a sort-of biography of Siri Hustvedt’s younger self.
 As 60 year-old SH clears out her 94 year-old mother’s house, she finds a manuscript she wrote for a detective novel when she was 23 and had freshly arrived in New York.
 She also finds her diary from that time, and pieces together the person she was.
 As SH communicates between her younger and older self, she meditates on memory, time, and physics.